 Then you’re ready to run through the songs.

 Drive the bus.
-Lead the rehearsal with intentionality, with order, with decisiveness and with authority.
+Lead effective rehearsals with intentionality, with order, with decisiveness and with authority.
 Yes, foster a “team” atmosphere by asking for ideas, feedback, etc. when it’s appropriate.
 But rehearsals aren’t the time for lots of free-for-alls.
 And when those moments come, unless you keep them moving, they can grind rehearsal to an ineffective and unenjoyable halt.
 Keep your hand on the wheel, respecting people’s time and addressing the parts that need to be addressed.

 Avoid playing every song through from start to finish several times.
 You should only play songs from start to finish if they’re brand new, or if you’re re-arranging them, or if you’re working with new musicians, or if you’re preparing for a live recording.
-Most of the time, play through a verse and chorus (and then skipping the second verse and chorus) and jumping to the bridge before cutting it off at the final chorus.
+For effective rehearsals play through a verse and chorus (and then skipping the second verse and chorus) and jumping to the bridge before cutting it off at the final chorus.
 Get comfortable with the phrases “you guys know this one” or “when we get to this point in the song we’ll do it this way” or “we’re fine with this one, right?”
 Few things are as painful during rehearsals as getting bogged down for another four minutes playing a song all the way through again.

 Work on transitions.
 Transitions are huge.
 Smooth transitions make such a positive contribution to the cohesion of a worship service.
 Instead of wasting time on unnecessarily playing through entire songs again, take time to work on how you’ll finish a song, how you’ll transition to the next song and how the team will enter that next song.
 You can go over things like this several times.
 It will help you relax, and it will help the whole team be more in sync during the transitions, as opposed to just flipping pages on a music stand and looking around like confused tourists.

 Make jokes.
 If you’re all-business and all-serious, then you’ll be missing out on the key ingredient of laughter.
 People love to laugh.
 And musicians love to laugh at themselves.
 Yes, keep the train moving down the tracks.
-But look for strategic moments to let the train stop, to make jokes, to have some fun banter and to foster a sense of family.
+But effective rehearsals look for strategic moments to let the train stop, to make jokes, to have some fun banter and to foster a sense of family.

 Review.
 Don’t get to the last song in your list and let everyone go.
 Go back through the set list, have your team follow along in their music, and talk through what’s going to happen and when.
 Talk over key parts.
 Play through any tricky spots.
 This review time is key to reminding everyone what to work on between the rehearsal and the service.